devmehmetakifv/devmehmetakifv/README.md

 ---------------
 ✨About Me✨
 ---------------
-🌱 Currently working on Quantum Computing.
+🌱 Currently working on developing a chat system using C#.

-🔭 Learning C, Python actively.
+🔭 Learning C, C# actively.

 ✨ I'm into science, music, cosmos...